SINTEF/dlite/doc/user_guide/concepts.md

 instances, but the hierarchy gives DLite a strong and theoretically well-defined schema.

-The actual data or *Data instances* are instances of the *Entity* that describes them.
+An *instance* in DLite is a formal representation of a dataset.
+It is called an instance, because it is an instance of a data model (or *metadata* using the DLite terminology).
+This is similar to instances of classes in object oriented programming.

+In DLite we often say that an instance is described by its metadata (aka data model).
+The DLite metadata are themselves formalised and described by their meta-metadata.
+Hence, metadata are instances, too.

+At the lowest level of abstraction we have the actual data or *data instances*.
+For historical reasons and compatibility with SOFT, are the metadata (or data models) that describe *data instances* called *entities*.
 *Entities* are instances of the *EntitySchema*.
-The *EntitySchema* is
-an instance of the *BasicMetadataSchema* and an instance of itself (meaning that it can be used to describe itself).
+The *EntitySchema* is an instance of the *BasicMetadataSchema* and an instance of itself (meaning that it can be used to describe itself).
 Hence, in DLite **everything is an instance**.
 This has a practical implication that the API for instances can be applied to all metadata as well.
 Since the BasicMetadataSchema can describe itself, no more abstraction levels are needed, making the DLite metadata schema complete and well-defined.

 From Figure 2, one can also see that *[collections]* are simply instances of the *CollectionEntity*.